 It’s important to have clear lines of responsibility and the ability for a senior technical leader such as a CTO or Head of Engineering to make and defend architectural and cultural decisions that may sometimes be at odds with short term goals, and may even require other parts of the business to do things differently.
 There’s a 3-part podcast series on this subject you can find here which is worth a listen: “Developing Leadership - A Deep Dive Into Engineering Leadership Roles, Part 1” (part 2 / part 3)

 Make sure you have a capable development team.
 Any sub-standard developers on your team will drag the whole thing down.

 Now that you know your team is A++ you can:

 - Make it clear you are all in this together and you see paying down the debt as a priority.

 - Get buy-in from your project sponsors to do the hard things needed to get back to great shipping.

 - Listen to calls to rewrite but be wary of okaying them as they are often the road to a different ruin and are often born out of frustration rather than rational thought.

-- Give the team air-cover from the rest of the organisation to adjust the balance of feature vs quality improvement in sprints and make a work for other people in the process.
+- Give the team air-cover from the rest of the organisation to adjust the balance of feature vs quality improvement in sprints.

 - Ask questions about the underlying reasons for the problems, don’t switch off just “because it’s technical”.